Western Union: Founding and expansion (1851–1866)

-Dominance & new challengers (1866–1881)
+Dominance and new challengers (1866–1881)

-In 1866, Western Union acquired the American Telegraph Company & the United States Telegraph Company, its two main competitors, for a time gaining a virtual monopoly over the American telegraphy industry.
+In 1866, Western Union acquired the American Telegraph Company and the United States Telegraph Company, its two main competitors, for a time gaining a virtual monopoly over the American telegraphy industry.
 The company also began to develop new telegraphy-related services beyond the transmission and delivery of telegrams, launching the first stock ticker in 1866, a standardized time service in 1870 and wire money transfer in 1871.

 In the 1870s, the company faced increased competition from newly formed rival telegraphy conglomerate Atlantic and Pacific Telegraph Company and from the nascent telephony industry led by the Bell Telephone Company.
-Western Union instead attempted to launch a rival telephony system before settling a patent lawsuit with Bell and leaving the telephone business completely in 1879,.
+Western Union instead attempted to launch a rival telephony system before settling a patent lawsuit with Bell and leaving the telephone business completely in 1879.

 Financier Jay Gould orchestrated a merger of the Atlantic and Pacific Telegraph Company with Western Union in 1881, giving him a controlling share of the merged company.

-Monopoly & decline of telegraphy (1881–1963)
+Monopoly and decline of telegraphy (1881–1963)

 When the Dow Jones Railroad Average stock market index for the New York Stock Exchange (NYSE) was created in 1884, Western Union was one of the original eleven companies to be included.
+Economist Richard T. Ely wrote in 1889 that Western Union was clearly acting as a monopoly in the telegraph industry.
 By 1900, Western Union operated a million miles of telegraph lines and two international undersea cables.

 AT&T gained control of Western Union in 1909, acquiring a 30% stake in the company.
 However, in 1913 AT&T, under indictment for violating the Sherman Antitrust Act of 1890, was forced to sell its shares in the company which once again became independent.

 Western Union acquired its only major competitor in the American telegraphy sector Postal Telegraph, Inc. in 1945, effectively giving the company monopoly power over the industry.
-After 1945 the telegraphy industry began to experience a decline, with total telegraph messages almost halving from 1945 to 1960.
+After 1945 the telegraphy industry began to experience a decline as the use of telephones increased, especially in the case of long-distance calls, with total telegraph messages almost halving from 1945 to 1960.

 In 1958, Western Union began offering telex services to customers in New York City.
 Teleprinter equipment for the telex network was originally provided by Siemens & Halske AG and later by Teletype Corporation.
 Direct international telex services commenced in the summer of 1960, with limited service to London and Paris.

-In honor of Valentine's Day 1959, Western Union introduced the Candygram, a box of chocolates accompanying a telegram that was featured in a commercial with the rotund Don Wilson.
+In honor of Valentine's Day 1959, Western Union introduced the Candygram, a box of chocolates accompanying a telegram that was featured in a commercial with the famously rotund radio announcer Don Wilson.